-Profile of the site requires careful consideration of layout and design via masterplanning in close collaboration with the Council to create a successful new community.
-Significant opportunities protect the most important habitats and to generally enhance and create habitats both within and beyond the site (Stanton Pond and Pasture LWS within the site and Springhead LWS close by) through the use of green corridors; incorporation of semi natural habitats; green spaces and connections to the River Leen corridor.
+Site Area (ha): 42.6 Proposed use: Residential (C3, predominantly family housing).
+Additional uses leisure (D2), community (D1), employment (B1 and B2) and potentially small scale local need retail (A1).
+Ward: Bulwell Address: Hempshill Vale Current Use: Spoil Tip Development principles: Profile of the site requires careful consideration of layout and design via masterplanning in close collaboration with the Council to create a successful new community.
+Significant opportunities exist to protect the most important habitats and to generally enhance and create habitats both within and beyond the site (Stanton Pond and Pasture LWS within the site and Springhead LWS close by) through the use of green corridors; incorporation of semi natural habitats; green spaces and connections to the River Leen corridor.
 No development should take place over the existing culvert and opportunities to open up the culvert should be explored to maximise opportunities for flood risk management and habitat creation.
 An easement may be required if the watercourse is opened up.
 A site specific flood risk assessment is required and this should consider the site topography and potential for overland flooding due to steep sided slopes.
 A transport assessment is required for this site in line with the details set out within Appendix B of the Core Strategy.
 Improved pedestrian and cycle links are required through the site and to NET stop.
 Site is a former tip, development therefore has the potential to cause groundwater pollution and will require careful consideration.
 Within Minerals Safeguarding Area - consideration required prior to development.

-PA12 Highbury Road - Former Henry Mellish School Site
+SR12 Highbury Road - Former Henry Mellish School Site

+Site Area (ha): Proposed use:

 0.97 Residential (C3, predominantly family housing).
 Potential for community facilities to be provided.

-Ward: Bulwell Development principles: Design, layout and access should be carefully considered to take into account neighbouring uses.
-Address: Highbury Road Current Use: Former School sestwood
+Ward: Bulwell Forest Development principles: Design, layout and access should be carefully considered to take into account neighbouring uses.

+Address: Highbury Road

+Current Use: Former School

-PA14 Arnside Road - Former Chronos Richardson
+SR13 Arnside Road - Former Chronos Richardson